Pets in Free Fire on iPhone and iPad: What Actually Helps

 The limits, and a couple of alternatives

 If the battle royale grind starts to wear on you, there are gentler ways to spend a gaming evening on iOS.
-For a slower, collection driven adventure with the same anime energy, the pirate games in our guide to One Piece on iPhone and iPad are an easy switch.
-And when you just want something quick and relaxing between ranked sessions, the slice and combo loop of Fruit Ninja is far kinder to your battery.
+For a slower, collection-driven adventure with the same anime energy, the pirate games in our guide to One Piece on iPhone and iPad are an easy switch.
+And when you just want something quick and relaxing between ranked sessions, the slice-and-combo loop of Fruit Ninja is far kinder to your battery.
 To see what else is worth your storage, our roundup of the best gaming apps for iPhone and the full Gaming app hub are good places to browse before your next free evening.

 FAQ